 Terminal 5 - former airport Berlin Schönefeld, north of the airport, closed

 BER has two runways, one 3,600 m long and a southern runway with a length of 4,000 m.
 The distance between the runways is 1.9 km so that they can be operated independently.

 Berlin is the third largest airport location with around 35.6 million passengers annually (2019).
 Until BER opened, two airport - Berlin Tegel and Berlin Schönefeld - served the region of Berlin and Brandenburg.
 Berlin Tegel closed for all commercial flights on 8 November 2020.
 Berlin Schönefeld was integrated into the BER airport and now operates as BER Terminal 5.

-The new airport will significantly improve the products and services that we can offer passengers and airlines.
-Capacities will also grow so that once the industry has recovered we can offer more capacity for Germany's capialt region.
+The new airport significantly improves the products and services offered to passengers and airlines.
+Capacities can grow so that once the industry has recovered we can offer more capacity for Germany's capial region.
 We look forward to welcoming you to Berlin Brandenburg!

 Facts and Figures